Zhaleh2/HeLa_Model/docs/gene-expression-example.rst

-As a demonstration of how the framework can be used to simulate other models, the following example will show how another reaction model can be implemented within the HeLa cell is shown.
+As a demonstration of how the framework can be used to simulate other models, the following example will show how another reaction model can be implemented within the HeLa cell.
 The reaction model is derived from the paper
 `Earnest et al. Challenges of Integrating Stochastic Dynamics and Cryo-Electron Tomograms in Whole-Cell Simulations, J. Phys.
 Chem.
 B. 2017, 121: 3871-3881 <https://pubs.acs.org/doi/pdf/10.1021/acs.jpcb.7b00672>`_ and roughly approximates the galactose inducible genetic circuit